Movin' Out (Anthony's Song): Reception

 Billboard described "Movin' Out" as an "upbeat narrative that is sort of a commentary on upward mobility".
 Cash Box said that "growling cellos and a pulsating rhythm section set the mood for Joel's threatening indictment of middle-class values" and that it has "one of the best choruses he has written in some time, combined with unusual echo effects, a yapping horn section, and a melodic guitar finale that wraps it all up nicely."
 Record World said it is "a typically expressive Joel song, with New York City references and an unusual, piano-dominated structure."

 Versions

-The 45RPM single slightly differs from the album version as the sound effects of the car near the end of the song were removed.
+The 45 rpm single slightly differs from the album version as the sound effects of the car near the end of the song were removed.
 The single was originally released in autumn of 1977, but was pulled when Joel's next single ("Just the Way You Are") started climbing the charts.
 It was re-released in March 1978.

+In April 2017, the song was covered by the pop rock band (then-solo project fronted by Brendon Urie) Panic! at the Disco as part of the touring concert performance during the Death of a Bachelor Tour.